 - Dispute chargebacks

-Up-to-date Operating System:
+Up-to-Date Operating System:

-Keeping your operating system updated is an essential security practice.
+Keeping your operating system updated is an essential personal identity security practice.
 Outdated technology is vulnerable to increased risks and financial losses.
 Outdated technology may also lead to data breaches, eroding customer trust and affecting your credibility.

 To ensure security, the operating system must be updated with the latest patches as soon as they are released.